graphql/graphql-spec/spec/Section 7 -- Response.md

 }
 ```

-GraphQL services may provide an additional entry with key `extensions`.
-This
+GraphQL services may provide an additional entry to errors with key `extensions`.
-entry, if set, must have a map as its value.
+This entry, if set, must have a map as its value.
 This entry is reserved for
 implementors to add additional information to errors however they see fit, and
 there are no additional restrictions on its contents.